david-hollifield/is-busy/README.md

 - https://tobiasahlin.com/spinkit/
 - https://projects.lukehaas.me/css-loaders/

+You can also borrow the spinner styling from the [demo app](http://bit.ly/32JQOW1).

 #### Directive Customization

 - By setting `[swIsLoadingDisableEl]='false'`, you can prevent an element from being disabled during loading.